MileHacker Logo

 Dining Options: Fine Dining

-Petrovac has a few upscale restaurants.
-These are often part of 4-5 star hotels or stand-alone establishments along the promenade.
+Petrovac possesses a few upscale restaurants.
+These are often part of 4-FIVE-STAR hotels or stand-alone establishments by the waterfront.

-• They create a more refined dining experience with a focus on gourmet dishes, attentive service, and often stunning sea views.
+• They create a more polished dining experience with a focus on gourmet dishes, attentive service, and often stunning sea views.

 • Look for restaurants advertising "fine dining" or "gourmet cuisine."